 2. Whip up some eco-friendly storms in the kitchen

 Modern life can be chaotic and squeezing in cooking sessions is usually nothing but a chore.
 When staycationing, think of cooking as a pleasure time – no pressure and perfect for getting the kids involved.
 Make a point of doing away with the processed foods, cook from scratch, and feel the difference a week of organic eating can make (why not start with our blog – ).

 Who needs to drive all the way to Lake Missouri to camp out?
 Why not take to your backyard for a camp side fire and good-old-fashioned sing-song?
 Enjoying company is what it should all be about (so no tech allowed!).
 This means BBQ’ing, sleeping, and eating all under the stars and in the great outdoors (perhaps we’ll let you off when it comes to the other ‘call of nature’).

 Other ideas for your backyard camp out include treasure hunts; a make-shift drive-in movie; the retelling of ghost stories and star-gazing.

 4. Discover the tourist hotspots local to you (that you never knew existed)

-Start with some extensive research on Trip Advisor and possibly ask friends, family and colleagues for their recommendations.
-Put it altogether in an activity calendar, and consider alternating ‘at home’ ideas, with days out.
+Start with some extensive research on Trip Advisor and possibly ask friends, family, and colleagues for their recommendations.
+Put it all together in an activity calendar, and consider alternating ‘at at home’ ideas, with days out.